Wittelab/orchid/README.md

 _NOTICE:_
 _This software requires the use of other code and/or data that must be obtained with respect to its license or copyright.
-Generally speaking, this implies orchid's use is restricted to non-commercial activities.
-Orchid itself is licensed under the MIT license requiring only preservation of copyright and license notices.
+Generally speaking, this implies **Orchid**'s use is restricted to non-commercial activities. **Orchid** itself is licensed under the MIT license requiring only preservation of copyright and license notices.
 Please see the LICENSE file for more details._